Renewable Energy BSc (Hons)Study level: Undergraduate

 How you'll learn

 You will be taught by current experienced, qualified teaching staff who bring professional and research expertise into their teaching.
-The field trips, which occur in each year, provide an unrivalled opportunity to contextualise classroom-based learning and develop practical skills through real-life application.
-In addition to the residential field trips, you will have opportunity to undertake a range of day trips to gain practical experience of applying your knowledge2.
+Field trips2 which occur in each year, provide an unrivalled opportunity to contextualise classroom-based learning and develop practical skills through real-life application.
+In addition to the residential field trips, you will have opportunity to undertake a range of day trips to gain practical experience of applying your knowledge.

 This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Request further information about part-time study.